sugaryourcoffee/circlus/doc/development-notes.md

 Then we run the controller spec and make it pass for index, add and remove.

-Next we add specs to `spec/features/groups_spec.rb` to list members of the group and add existing members to the group.

 *Heck I did an implementation mistake*
 While making the spec for `Groups::MembersController` pass I have relized that I have made a mistake in regard the the association between groups and members.